Bay Alarm Medical Alert System Review 2024

 Equipment

-The watch comes with a charging dock and has a six- to 12-hour battery life, so I’d recommend charging it every night beside your bed.
-That way, you’ll see it first thing when you wake up, and you won’t risk running out of battery during the day.
-Plus, should you experience an emergency in the middle of the night, your watch is right there.
+The watch comes with a charging dock and has a six- to 12-hour battery life, so I recommend charging it every night beside your bed.
+That way, you’ll see it when you first wake up, and you won’t risk running out of battery during the day.
+Plus, your watch is right there if you experience an emergency in the middle of the night.

 Want to see the SOS Smartwatch in action?
 Check out our hands-on review below!